-Leucoplasts, Amyloplasts, Proteinoplasts, Chromoplasts contain pigment molecules and are coloured organelles.
+7. Plastids occur only in the plant cells.
+They contain pigments and may synthesize and accumulate various substances.
 Chromoplasts impart a variety of colours to plant cells, such as red colour in tomatoes, various colours to petals of flowers and green colour to many plant cells.
 The green coloured chromoplasts are called chloroplasts.
 They have chlorophyll pigment and are involved in the photosynthesis of food.

-- 8. Ribosomes.
-Ribosomes are tiny spheroidal dense particles (of 150 to 200 A0 diameters) that contain approximately equal amounts of RNA and proteins.
-They are primarily found in all cells and serve as a scaffold for the ordered interaction of the numerous molecules involved in protein synthesis. - 9.
-Microtubules.
-Microfilaments .
-The cytosol of cells also contains fibers that help to maintain cell shape and mobility and that probably provide anchoring points for the other cellular structures.
+8. Ribosomes.
+Ribosomes are tiny spheroidal dense particles (of 150 to 200 A^0 diameters) that contain approximately equal amounts of RNA and proteins.
+They are primarily found in all cells and serve as a scaffold for the ordered interaction of the numerous molecules involved in protein synthesis.

+9. Microtubules.
+Microfilaments .The cytosol of cells also contains fibers that help to maintain cell shape and mobility and that probably provide anchoring points for the other cellular structures.
 Collectively, these fibers are termed as the cytoskeleton.
-The following types of such fibers have been identified: - 1) The thickest are the microtubules (20 nm in diameter) which consist primarily of the tubulin protein.
-The function of microtubules is the transportation of water, ions or small molecules, cytoplasmic streaming (cyclosis), and the formation of fibers or asters of the mitotic or meiotic spindle during cell division.
-Moreover, they form the structural units of the centrioles, basal granules, cilia and flagella. - 2) The thinnest fibers are the microfilaments (7 nm in diameter) which are solid and are principally formed of actin protein.
+The thickest are the microtubules (20 nm in diameter) which consist primarily of the tubulin protein.
+The microtubules transport water, ions or small molecules, form fibers or asters of the mitotic or meiotic spindle during cell division.
+Moreover, they form the structural units of the centrioles, basal granules, cilia and flagella.
+The thinnest fibers are the microfilaments (7 nm in diameter) which are solid and are principally formed of actin protein.
 They maintain the shape of cell and form contractile component of cells, mainly of the muscle cells.

-- 3) The fibers of middle order are called the intermediate filaments (IFs) having a diameter of 10 nm.
-They have been classified according to their constituent protein such as desman filaments, keratin filaments, neurofilaments, and glial filaments. - 10.
-Basal bodies and centrioles.
+The fibers of middle order are called the intermediate filaments (IFs) having a diameter of 10 nm.
+They have been classified according to their constituent protein such as desman filaments, keratin filaments, neurofilaments, and glial filaments.

+10. Basal bodies and centrioles.
 Basal bodies and centrioles are similar in structure and function; both act as nucleating centers from which microtubules grow.
 Centrioles are cylinders.
 This cylinder is open on both ends; unless it carries a cilium or flagellum (then it is called basal body or kinetosome).
 The wall of a centriole has nine groups of microtubules arranged in a circle.

-The procentriole (or daughter centriole) is formed at right angles to the centriole and is located near the proximal end of the centriole.
 Both centrioles are found in specially differentiated region the centrosome, cell centre or centrosphere.
 The centrosome firmly attached to the nuclear envelope.
 At the time of cell division two pairs of centrioles are formed and form the spindle of microtubules which help in the separation and movement of chromosomes during concluding stage of cell divisions.